jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 Browse the [Git documentation](http://git-scm.com/doc) to learn more about working with Git.

-Start by cloning the local repository using the Git URL from either the Bluemix application dashboard or the Build & Deploy page:
+Start by cloning the local repository using the Git URL from either the Bluemix application dashboard or the BUILD & DEPLOY page:

 	$ git clone https://hub.jazz.net/git/jazzhubdemouser/mycoolwebapp0630